markatots/qMaruPL/README.md

 ## Tutorial 2
 Let's make this.
 ![image_tutrial2_14](https://user-images.githubusercontent.com/95951577/147648821-5cf522da-8671-4fdc-917a-ed516f347a5f.png)
-I found that I mistaken "Actual" and "Budget" in these images, and I'm not willing to correct them.
+I found that I mistook "Actual" and "Budget" in these images, and I'm not willing to correct them.
+I like programming but I hate making documents.
 I don't have such time.
 So, don't mind the values or labels of this tutorial.
 They are not important.
 Focus on operations.

 Create a new sheet and put a qMaruPL on it.
 Add measures, ***[M01]***, ***[M02]***, ***[M02/M01]***, ***[M03]***, ***[M04]***, and ***[M04/M03]*** to qMaruPL.
 The order is quite important to take advantage of aMaruPL.
 You could imagine two sets of a budget, an actual, and the ratio.
 The sample data of this tutorial hasn't any business meaning, though.